BrainAnnex/brain-annex/README.md

 the enterprise version is NOT required for Brain Annex!)

-You may install Neo4j on your computer, or on a virtual machine on the Cloud (we use the excellent pre-made Bitnami images on the Google cloud,
+You may install Neo4j on your computer, or on a virtual machine on the Cloud (we use the excellent pre-made Bitnami images on the Google cloud, as well as the inexpensive Oracle cloud);
-as well as the inexpensive Oracle cloud), or use a Neo4j service provider such as [Neo4j Aura](https://neo4j.com/aura/).
+or use a Neo4j hosting service such as [Neo4j Aura](https://neo4j.com/aura/).

 If you're just testing, we highly recommend the free and super-easy [Neo4j Sandbox](https://neo4j.com/sandbox/).

+To download and install Neo4j on your local machine or server: [link](https://neo4j.com/download-center/#community).

+Note: for installations on a local machine, the [Neo4j Desktop](https://neo4j.com/download-center/#desktop) is a very convenient alternative
+(but be aware that it ties you to a trial copy of the *Enterprise* version of Neo4j!)

+**Install Java, if needed**

+If doing your own installation, *Java SE Development Kit 11* is needed.
+(NOT needed if you use the Neo4j Desktop; the pre-made Bitnami images on the Google cloud already includes Java.)

+You can check if Java is already installed by issuing `java -version`
+on your Linux shell or Windows PowerShell or Command Prompt window.

+On Ubuntu and other Linux versions, Java may be installed, if needed, with:

+    sudo apt install openjdk-11-jre-headless

+On Windows, use [this link from Oracle](https://www.oracle.com/java/technologies/downloads/#java11)  (look for the Windows x64 Installer.)

 **Start the Neo4j database**

-If you went the local database route, using Neo4j Desktop is very convenient.
+If you went the local database route, it's very convenient to use the Neo4j Desktop to stop/start the database.

 If you installed Neo4j on a Linux machine, it can typically be started with `sudo neo4j start`

-If you're using the Bitnami image, it should start automatically, but you can also issue `sudo gonit start neo4j`
+If you're using the Bitnami image, it should start automatically;
+but you can also issue `sudo gonit start neo4j`

 **Allow remote access to Neo4j (if applicable)**